Corporate Privacy Notice

 We collect your personal information using computer systems, paper records, telephone calls and emails.
 This can include information you provide in person, on an official form (online or paper) and also information that is recorded on CCTV cameras operating within NIFRS sites and on specialist firefighting vehicles.

-We process personal information to enable us to undertake prevention, protection and emergency services in the communities that we serve.
+We process personal information so that we can undertake prevention, protection and emergency services in the communities that we serve.
 Personal data can be collected for firefighting and emergency services purposes including managing responses to fire and other emergency incidents; and maintaining our own records and accounts including the management of fire service assets.
 We also process personal information using a CCTV system to monitor and collect visual images for the purposes of security, training and the prevention and detection of crime.
-Other reasons why we collect personal data include –
+Other reasons why we collect personal data include-

 - For employment and staff training purposes;